 HISTORY OF THE MAY DAY STADIUM

-After Seoul was awarded the 1988 Olympics, the DPRK was granted the right to host the 13th World Festival of Youth and Students, which you can read more about here.
-The May Stadium, as well as the infamous Ryugyong Hotel, were built as part of this event.
-At the time of its construction it was the biggest stadium ever built in Asia.
+After Seoul was awarded the 1988 Summer Olympics, the DPRK was granted the right to host the 13th World Festival of Youth and Students which was the largest international event ever held in Pyongyang with over 20,000 foreign visitors.

 The first “big” event held here was in 1995, with the “Collision in Korea” wrestling event, which at the time was the largest pay per view wrestling event jointly held by Japan Pro-Wrestling, and World Championship Wrestling (which later merged into WWE).

 Of course, the most famous events to happen at the May Day Stadium are the Mass Games, with the Arirang Festival being held here between 2002 – 2013.
 In 2007 the Arirang Mass Games made it into the Guinness Book of World Records when 100,090 participants took part in the event.

 After the end of the Arirang Mass Games, the stadium underwent 2 years of renovation, re-opening in 2015.